 Located in the Texas Hill Country, Austin is the capital city of the state.
 It is a relatively small city with a compact downtown area and many sprawling suburbs stretching out along the interstate.
 Austin prides itself on its eclectic culture and alternative vibe which is epitomized by the city's unofficial slogan "Keep Austin Weird."
 The University of Texas at Austin is also located downtown.
 The school's large student population helps give the city a youthful feel with a lively nightlife and no shortage of activities on weekends.
 The city is also the self proclaimed live music capital of the country.
 As such, it has many music venues and bars, most of which are clustered around the 6th Street area downtown.
 There are also many free outdoor concerts, particularly during the summer months.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Gainesville is $135, while the average daily cost in Austin is $114.
+The average daily cost (per person) in Gainesville is $221, while the average daily cost in Austin is $142.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Gainesville and Austin in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Gainesville and Austin in more detail.